warrensbox/health-check/README.md

 ## How it works

 1. This command line tool only queries all target group that is attached to a load balancer.
-2. When a ecs cluster is provided, it concurrently checks for the health status for all target groups.
+2. Given an ecs cluster is provided, it concurrently checks for the health status for all target groups in that cluster.
-3. If a target groups shows at least 1 healthy task, it will return the check while other target groups health checks are concurrently going on.
-This way, instead of using a loop to check the health status for one target group after another.
-We can minimize the check times.
-The total wait time for the results would be the number of attempts times the delay time(in seconds).
+3. If a target groups shows *at least* 1 healthy task, it will return the check while other target groups health checks are concurrently going on.
+4. This way, instead of using a loop to check each target group health status - one after another, we can minimize the time by checking all the target groups' health concurrently.
+The total wait time for the results would be the `number of attempts` X `delay time`*(in seconds)*.
-4. The program **will not** exit with *error code 1* unless you pass the `-e` flag for any unhealthy targets.
+5. The program **will not** exit with *error code 1* unless you pass the `-e` flag for any unhealthy targets.